We grilled Senior First Officer Tom Richards on his experiences while learning on the Thomas Cook Airlines Mentored Pilot Programme.

 Firstly, the cadet scheme itself was interesting, it provided an opportunity for me to be seconded to a regional airline, flying turbo prop aircraft for the first two years before joining Thomas Cook, I thought this would provide a great platform to develop my skills and knowledge.

-In addition Thomas Cook operate a wide range of aircraft to short, medium and long haul destinations from the UK.
+In addition, Thomas Cook operates a wide range of aircraft to short, medium and long haul destinations from the UK.
 This would provide great variety and career progression.

 What was the selection process like?